Educator, delegate dies in South Africa

 • Chijika had suffered briefly from cancer.

-The Rev. Kongolo Clement Chijika, president of the Methodist University of Kananga in the Democratic Republic of the Congo and a delegate to General Conference, died April 12 in Johannesburg, South Africa.
+The Rev. Kongolo Clement Chijika, president of the Methodist University of Katanga in the Democratic Republic of the Congo and a delegate to General Conference, died April 12 in Johannesburg, South Africa.
 He was 68.
 The cause was cancer.

 Chijika “was a great GBHEM partner and friend, a true United Methodist leader and a gifted African educator,” said the Rev. Greg Bergquist, top executive at the United Methodist Board of Higher Education and Ministry.
 The agency confirmed Chijika’s death.